Anti-submarine rocket: Post WWII

-From World War I submarines posed a major threat to surface ships which necessitated the development of effective anti-submarine weapons.
-During World War II, The US developed the first anti-submarine rocket Mousetrap to replace the Hedgehog anti-submarine mortar.
-Both had the common characteristic of throwing multiple depth charges ahead of the attacking vessel, while it was still in sonar contact.
 After World War II several other countries developed anti-submarine rocket systems.
 The U.S. developed another system named RUR-4 Weapon Alpha.
 Norway developed the Terne.
 The Bofors 375 mm anti-submarine rocket was developed in the 1950s by Sweden.
 It had two or four barrels and fired a 550 lb projectile up to 3800 yd.
 Due to the poor sonar conditions of the Baltic Sea, mortars, and rocket and missile launchers still retain a place next to torpedoes.
 The USSR developed its own anti-submarine rockets in the RBU series and these are still in use in Russia.
 China also developed multiple types of anti-submarine rocket system.
 In 2015, Turkish company Roketsan unveiled Roketsan ASW rocket launcher system.
 These systems have also been exported to multiple countries.